Determination of Residence Status

 1. The individual is in Malaysia for 182 days or more in a basis year.

 2. The individual is in Malaysia for less than 182 days in a basis year but the period is linked to another period of 182 days or more consecutively throughout which he was in Malaysia either in the year preceding or immediately following that year of assessment.
 Temporary absences allowed are for:

 3. The individual is in Malaysia for 90 days (the days need not be consecutive days) or more in a basis year, and in each of any 3 out of 4 years of assessment immediately preceding that particular year of assessment he was either considered resident, or in Malaysia for a period or periods amounting in all to 90 days or more.

 4. The individual is not in Malaysia during the basis year, or he is in Malaysia for less than 90 days, but:

 Under this category, an individual can be a resident in Malaysia even though he might never actually have been in Malaysia at all during that basis year.

 Malaysian citizens employed in the public service/statutory authority

 A Malaysian citizen is deemed to be resident in Malaysia for a particular year of assessment if:

-The objective of this subsection is to allow public servants to continue to be treated as residents and assessed at a scaled rate rather than the flat rate of 28%.
+The objective of this subsection is to allow public servants to continue to be treated as residents and assessed at a scaled rate rather than the flat resident rate.